Drones used to monitor congregational prayer

-Srinagar: Friday prayers were offered in the mosques, Shrine in Valley after a gap of five months.
+Srinagar August 21: Friday prayers were offered in the historic Jamia Masjid in Nowhatta area of Downtown Srinagar after a gap of five months.

 Authorities ordered closure of all religious places in Jammu & Kashmir as the Jamia Masjid was also closed for prayers in mid March to prevent spread of coronavirus.